Curiouschild/Curiouschild.github.io/_posts/2019-4-30-reverse-words-in-a-string-iii.md

 title:  "557.
 Reverse Words in a String III"
 date:   2019-4-30 09:12:00 +0930
 categories: Leetcode
-tags: Easy Math BinarySearch
+tags: Easy String
 ---

 [{{page.title}}](https://leetcode.com/problems/reverse-words-in-a-string-iii/){:target="_blank"}

     Given a string, you need to reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

     Example 1:

     Input: "Let's take LeetCode contest"
     Output: "s'teL ekat edoCteeL tsetnoc"

     Note: In the string, each word is separated by single space and there will not be any extra space in the string.

 ```java